Ultimate Farm Tax Filing Guide for 2023

 Tips to Maximize Your Tax Return

 The good news is that you’re able to deduct any normal and necessary farming expenses on your Schedule F to reduce your total profit and tax burden.
 These “normal and necessary” expenses can include the cost of inputs like feed, fertilizer and seeds, wages you pay to your employees, livestock purchases, farm loan interest payments, depreciation of equipment and utilities.
-We'll talk a bit more about this in a few paragraphs.

 Finally, you can deduct other types of taxes on your Schedule F. These include real estate and personal property taxes for your farm business assets, federal unemployment taxes and taxes paid on highway motor vehicles, among others.